-The Health GeoLab Collaborative is born in December 2017 from the lessons learned during the first year of operation (June 2016-August 2017) of the Asia eHealth Information Network (AeHIN) GIS Lab established with the support of ADB, WHO, UNICEF, and Esri.
+The Health GeoLab Collaborative was born in December 2017 from the lessons learned during the first year of operation (June 2016-August 2017) of the Asia eHealth Information Network (AeHIN) GIS Lab established with the support of Asian Development Bank (ADB), WHO, UNICEF, and Esri.

-While it has been possible for the AeHIN GIS Lab to improve the geo-enablement of the HIS in Myanmar and Cambodia (still ongoing in Vietnam) over that same period, the task remains too big for a single entity to fill the gaps observed across the Region in the limited amount of time available to reach the health-related SDGs.
+While the AeHIN GIS Lab has helped to improve the geo-enablement of the HIS in Myanmar, Cambodia, and Vietnam, the task remained too big for a single entity to fill the gaps observed across the Region in the limited amount of time available to reach the health-related SDGs.

 The establishment of the Health GeoLab Collaborative to bring together a larger number of institutions and individuals sharing a common vision and ready to engage their respective skills, experience, and resources in the implementation of the HIS geo-enabling framework was the cost-effective solution to fill this gap.

-The thinking and process having led to the establishment of the AeHIN GIS Lab and then of the Health GeoLab Collaborative are described in details in the following two ADB briefs:
+The thinking and processes that led to the establishment of the AeHIN GIS Lab and Health GeoLab Collaborative are described in detail in the following two ADB briefs:

 - The geography of Universal Health Coverage

 - Building capacity for geo-enabling health information systems: supporting equitable health services and well-being for all

 Since April 2022, the Health GeoLab Collaborative has been attached to the Health GeoLab group.
 This group has been established in the Epidemiology Department at the Mahidol Oxford Tropical Medicine Research Unit (MORU) as a regional resource supporting countries in Asia and the Pacific with the geo-enablement of their Health Information Systems (HIS).
 It also aims to strengthen and sustain the technical capacity of the health sector in these countries in the management and use of geospatial data and technologies in public health.